pollyweb-org/pollyweb-docs/4 ⚙️ Solution/45 🤲 Helper domains/$ Helpers 🤲/🤲🪣 Invites tables/Helps 🤲 table/🪣🔔 3 Authorized/🤲 Help.OnAuthorized 🔔 handler.md

-# 🤲 OnHelperAuthorized 🔔 handler
+# 🤲 Help.OnAuthorized 🔔 handler

 > About
 * Part of the [`Helper.Helps` 🪣 table](<../🪣 Helps/🤲 Helper.Helps 🪣 table.md>)